daronphang/coding_resources/javascript/angular/dynamic_components.md

 }
 ```
 ## Creating Components Programmatically:
 Components are eventually DOM elements.
+Will need a placeholder to add element into DOM.
 ```javascript
 // placeholder.directive.ts
 import { Directive, ViewContainerRef } from '@angular/core';